 Where the design community meets.

-Sunnyvale, CA Sr. Visual Designer Joined over 5 years ago
+Sunnyvale, CA Sr. Visual Designer Joined almost 6 years ago

 lol did you read the full post?
 It states the difference